-"'Nel mezzo del cammin': Finding Dante in American Religious Culture"
+"'Nel mezzo del cammin': Finding a 'Spiritual' Dante in American Religious Culture"

 The Center for Italian Studies presents the fifth annual Ravarino Lecture, delivered by Peter S. Hawkins, Professor of Religion and Literature in the Yale Divinity School.
 This special edition of the Albert J. and Helen M. Ravarino Lecture is connected to the Dante in America lecture series taking place at Notre Dame throughout 2021.